-The shares investors own in the Fund always correspond to the value of the assets owned (i.e. primarily illiquid ownership stakes in businesses).
-Therefore, it is not possible for the Fund to redeem its own shares at the investors’ request during its investment horizon.
-If one of the current investors decides to abandon the fund structure, he or she can offer his or her shares for sale in a non-public anonymous auction, usually once a year.
+The shares investors own in the fund always correspond to the value of the assets owned (i.e. primarily illiquid ownership stakes in businesses).
+Therefore, it is not possible for the fund to redeem its own shares at the investors’ request within its investment horizon.
+If one of the current investors decides to leave the fund, he or she can offer his or her shares for sale in a non-public anonymous auction, which usually is held once annually.

 When can I invest into Jet Funds?

-The subscription period of the Funds Jet 1 and Jet 2 has ended, both of them are fully subscribed.
-However, there is an option to invest in the funds through an auction.
-If one of the current investors decides to abandon the fund structure, he or she can offer his or her shares for sale in a non-public anonymous auction, usually organised once a year.
-Nonetheless, we cannot guarantee investors' interest in divestment.
-If you happen to be interested in investing in Jet 1 or Jet 2 in this form, please contact us.
-In the future, we are also planning to open additional funds; we expect the Jet 3 Fund to be opened within 3-5 years.
+The subscription period for the Jet 1 and Jet 2 funds has ended.
+Both are fully subscribed.
+The possibility does exist to invest into the funds through an auction, however.
+If one of the current investors decides to leave the fund, he or she can offer his or her shares for sale in a non-public anonymous auction, usually organized once a year.
+Nonetheless, we cannot guarantee investors will be interested to divest.
+If you happen to be interested in investing into Jet 1 or Jet 2 in this manner, please contact us.
+In future, we also are planning to open additional funds.
+We expect the Jet 3 Fund to be opened within 3–5 years.

 Who are Fund’s investors?

-As the Czech Republic’s largest private equity fund open to a wider range of investors, we make it possible for individuals and institutions to invest with us.
-More than 100 entrepreneurs and managers invested into Jet 1 Fund.
-Over 160 private investors, family investment companies and financial institutions such as banks, insurance companies and international asset managers committed their investments into the Fund Jet 2.
+As the Czech Republic’s largest private equity fund open to a broader range of investors, we make it possible for both individuals and institutions to invest with us.
+More than 100 entrepreneurs and managers invested into the Jet 1 Fund.
+Over 160 private investors, family investment companies, and such financial institutions as banks, insurance companies, and international asset managers committed to invest into the Jet 2 Fund.

 What companies do you invest in?

-We invest into small to medium-sized production companies in Europe that we consequently group into industry platforms.
-Considering the development phase the businesses are in, we follow our strategy by carrying out buy-out, growth, rescue/turnaround, and late-stage venture acquisitions.
+We invest into small to medium-sized production companies in Europe that we subsequently group into industry platforms.
+Depending upon the development phase the individual businesses are in, we follow our strategy by means of buy-out, growth, rescue/turnaround, or late-stage venture acquisitions.
 We maintain portfolio diversification while investing in industrial fields.
-These include in particular the machinery, specialty chemicals, technical textiles, building materials, renewable energy, automotive, aeronautic, and railroad industries, but we also do not shy away from opportunistic investments.
+These include in particular the machine-building and engineering, specialty chemicals, technical textiles, building materials, renewable energy, automotive, aviation, and railroad industries, but we also do not shy away from opportunistic investments.

 What is the ownership structure of Jet Funds?

-Jet Funds' general partners are the partners of Jet Investment.
-In the Jet 1 Fund, they hold 40% of the shares, while in the Jet 2 Fund they keep 15%.
-The remaining share is maintained by the limited partners, primarily consisting of high net worth individuals as well as domestic and international financial institutions.
+Jet Funds’ general partners are the partners of Jet Investment.
+They hold 40% of the shares in the Jet 1 Fund, while in the Jet 2 Fund they have 15%.
+The remaining shares are held by the limited partners, primarily consisting of high net worth individuals as well as domestic and international financial institutions.

 When and how do you divest your companies?

-We develop companies in the Funds through active management.
-We decide to sell only at the moment of their maximum market potential.
-Divestments in Funds may occur at any time during the Fund's investment horizon, probably in its second half.
+We develop the companies in the funds through active management.
+We agree to sell only at the time of their maximum market potential.
+Divestments in the funds may occur at any time during a fund’s investment horizon, but most probably in its second half.

 How long is Jet Funds' investment horizon?

-The investment horizon of the Jet 1, which was subscribed in 2015, will end in 2022.
-The investment horizon of Jet 2, which was subscribed in 2018, is planned for 8-10 years.
-At the end of the investment horizon, only liquid assets, i.e. funds from the sale of companies, remain in the fund.
-At that point, the fund is converted from a closed fund to SICAV or other open fund form and allows investors to exit by selling out their shares.
+The investment horizon of the Jet 1 Fund, which was subscribed in 2015, will end in 2022.
+The investment horizon of Jet 2, which was subscribed in 2018, is planned for 8–10 years.
+At the end of the investment horizon, only liquid assets (i.e. cash from the sale of companies) will remain in the fund.
+At that point, the fund will be converted from a closed fund to a SICAV or other form of open fund and enable investors to exit by selling their shares.

 What is a capital call?

 In signing an investment contract, you undertake to invest an amount of your own choosing.
 You thereby give permission for Jet Fund to ask for those funds during the investment period through a so-called “capital call”.
 During the first three years of the investment horizon, there are several capital calls, typically before businesses are acquired.
 For example, Jet 1 Fund used six capital calls within its investment period.
-When a capital call is made, you have 30 days to send the requested amount to the Fund.
-Once you have done so, you receive a proportionate amount of shares in the Fund in dematerialised form.
-In addition, after each capital call, you also receive an account statement from which you can determine the precise number of shares you hold in the Fund.
+When a capital call is made, you have 30 days to send the requested amount to the fund.
+Once you have done so, you receive a proportionate number of shares in the fund in dematerialised form.
+In addition, after each capital call, you also receive an account statement from which you can determine the precise number of shares you hold in the fund.

 Can I leave Jet funds during the investment horizon?

 We are of course prepared for that possibility.
-Even though Jet 2 Fund is a closed fund, we honour your wish to leave the Fund’s structure.
-For this purpose, we have prepared so-called “auctions” for you, which are held at least once a year and by which we can assist you in divesting of your shares.
-A necessary condition for selling your shares is of course interest from one or more potential buyers.
+Even though Jet 2 Fund is a closed fund, we honour your wish to leave the fund.
+For this purpose, we have prepared so-called “auctions” for you, which are held at least once a year and by which we can assist you in divesting your shares.
+A necessary condition for selling your shares, of course, is that there be interest from one or more potential buyers.
 Unfortunately, we cannot guarantee divestments.